VP&S Anti-Racism Task Force

 VP&S Office of Education Staff Anti-Racism Initiative

 The VP&S Office of Education is committed to fostering an environment free of racism, discrimination, and harassment, where all individuals are treated with respect and dignity, can contribute fully, and have equal opportunities.
-The resources and reporting forms listed below are intended to support staff as we strive toward that goal.
+The resources listed below are intended to support staff as we strive toward that goal.

 VP&S Anti-Racism Coalition